jlahire/flycurrahee/README.md

 Change these files, your website updates automatically.

-## Photos You Need

-**Logo:** Your business logo as `currahee-logo.jpg` Put it in: `assets/images/logos/`

-**Aircraft photos:** 3 photos named `aircraft-1.jpg`, `aircraft-2.jpg`, `aircraft-3.jpg`
-Put them in: `assets/images/aircraft/`

-Note: `aircraft-1.jpg` appears on both homepage and aircraft page.
-The other two only appear on the aircraft page.

-## Video Setup

-**Landing video:** Use YouTube embed URL in the aircraft.html file.
-No video files needed - just replace the placeholder with your YouTube video URL.

 ## The Pages

-- **Homepage** - Shows your business, photo slideshow, contact info
+- **Homepage** - Shows your business and aircraft info
-- **Aircraft** - Your plane's specs, photos, landing video, rental requirements
+- **Aircraft** - Your plane's specs and rental requirements
 - **Pricing** - Your rates and what's included
 - **Schedule** - How to book, your hours, what to bring
 - **Contact** - Contact form, airport info, directions

 ## Need Help?

-- To update content: Read `CLIENT-UPDATES.md`
+- To update content: Read `HOW-TO-UPDATE.md`
 - Stuck?
 Ask me

 ## That's It

 This template gets you a professional aviation website without the headache.
-Update your info, upload some photos, and you're online.
+Update your info and you're online.